Iraq orders Kurdish official's arrest

 People living in areas under Kurdish control overwhelmingly backed secession but Iraqi Prime Minister Haider al-Abadi declared the vote illegal.

-On Tuesday night, after the military operation concluded, Mr Abadi said the referendum was "a thing of the past" and offered "dialogue under the constitution".
+After the military operation concluded on Tuesday, Mr Abadi said the referendum was a "thing of the past" and offered "dialogue under the constitution".

+The Kurdistan Region said it welcomed the call for dialogue on Thursday.

 - Kirkuk: Iraq's war within a war